CVS / Amniocentesis test

 Explanation of results and genetic counseling 3,850 - 22,000 yen (tax included)

-*In addition to the above basic fees, fetal diagnosis: 41,800 yen (including tax) will be charged for those who have not yet undergone fetal diagnosis.In addition, the following fees will be charged: initial application fee: 3,080 yen (tax included) / without a letter of introduction from your doctor: 5,500 yen (tax included) / SNPmicroarray test: 110,000 yen (tax included) / Exome Expanded test: 418,000 yen (tax included) / special FISH test: 49,500 yen (tax included) Special FISH test: 49,500 yen (including tax) / Medical Information Form: 8,800 yen (including tax) / Coordination with other facilities: 5,500 yen or more (including tax)
+*In addition to the above basic fees, fetal diagnosis: 41,800 yen (including tax) will be charged for those who have not yet undergone fetal diagnosis.In addition, the following fees will be charged: initial application fee: 3,080 yen (tax included) / without a letter of introduction from your doctor: 5,500 yen (tax included) / SNPmicroarray test: 110,000 yen (tax included) / Whole Exome Sequencing: 418,000 yen (tax included) / special FISH test: 49,500 yen (tax included) Special FISH test: 49,500 yen (including tax) / Medical Information Form: 8,800 yen (including tax) / Coordination with other facilities: 5,500 yen or more (including tax)

 What is Amniocentesis test?